+Laboratory experiment: effects of light, temerpature and nutrients on germination success

-To assess the effect of different environmental variables on the spore production and germination success of Postelsia spores, I performed a fully crossed experiment manipulating light, nutrient and temperature levels in environmental chambers using samples from control field populations in my experiments.
-I assigned two treatment levels for each environmental variable: high and low nutrients (nitrates), high and low temperature, and high and low light with 5 replicates per treatment level.
+To assess the effect of environmental variation on germination success of Postelsia, I performed a fully crossed experiment in environmental chambers with 2 levels of light, nutrients and temperature.
+For this experiment I used samples from the same control field populations being samples above.
+I assigned two treatment levels for each environmental variable: high and low nutrients (nitrates specifically), high and low temperature, and high and low light with 5 replicates per treatment level.
 Experiments were repeated monthly throughout the season while sorus tissue was present and plants had not yet been ripped off the rocks by winter waves and storms.
 Nutrients were added directly to culture medium in Petri dishes, temperature and day length were set for each incubator and light levels were adjusted within each incubator using shade cloth.
-Nutrient and temperature levels were adjusted to capture the range of environmental variation observed from field records in prior years (0 & 30 micromolar nitrate; 7.5 and 15.5 degrees C).
+Nutrient and temperature levels were adjusted to represent the extremes in the range of environmental variation observed from field records in prior years (0 & 30 micromolar nitrate; 7.5 and 15.5 degrees C).
 The light levels were by necessity substantially less than full sun, but similar to the habitats spores tend to inhabit (underneath the mussel bed, among algal holdfasts, etc.).
-When running the loss of biomass experiment simultaneously, I shared samples for efficiency.
-Conditions for germination success of field experiment population samples corresponded to the low temp, no nutrients, high light treatment level.
+When running the loss of biomass experiment (described above) simultaneously, I shared control samples (no nutrients added, no light reduction, 7.5 degrees C) for efficiency.
+Conditions for germination success of field experiment population samples corresponded to these conditions.

 Response Variables